 The DVD/Bluray of the LIVEGENIC tour was issued in March.
 A new single "Mint", the theme to TV drama "Bakuno Yabai Tsuma", was issued on 18th May.
 The next single "Hero" was the theme for NHK's Olympic coverage and "Dear Diary"/"Fighter" was issued in October, alongside the Live Style 2016-2017 tour.

 The Live Style 2016-2017 tour ended, with its DVD/Bluray issued on 10th March.
 The single "Just You and I" was issued on 31st May.
-Her 25th Anniversary concerts in Okinawa are planned for 16th and 17th September.
+Her 25th Anniversary concerts in Okinawa were held on 16th and 17th September.
 On 20th of the same month she turned 40!
 She announced her last album "Finally" (triple CD) would be released on 8th November, the song of that name to be the theme of TV series "News Zero", and that she would retire on 16th September 2018.

 This is part of AJAx's Namie Amuro web pages, on site kisekigo.com